odjhey/playground--tbrpg/README.md

 components or component groups

 - have own state
-- have signal handlers (hmm signal & event?)
+- have signal handlers

-- member of a system
+### system
+- have components
+- sends signals to components